About Mark

 Areas of Expertise

-• Accumulation of junk and debris, and hoarding
+- Accumulation of junk and debris, including hoarding situations

-• Unmaintained lot with lack of defensible space and unprotected public dangers
+- Unmaintained lots with lack of defensible space and unprotected public dangers

 Professional Experience